balena-os/leviathan/documentation/Getting-started.md

 ```

 ### Cloud helpers
-The `BalenaSDK` class, defined in `core/components/balena/sdk`, contains an instance of the balena sdk, as well as some helper methods that you can examine in the file.
+The `BalenaSDK` class, defined in [`core/components/balena/sdk`](https://github.com/balena-os/leviathan/blob/master/core/lib/components/balena/sdk.js), contains an instance of the balena sdk, as well as some helper methods.
 The `balena` attribute of the class contains the sdk, which can then be used as follows:
 ```js
 const Cloud = this.require("components/balena/sdk");